MaxiBecker/AHA_as_Prediction-Error/README.md

 # AHA_as_Prediction-Error
-This is the behavioral data for the manuscript: Surprise! - Dimensions of the AHA! experience correspond differently to a meta-cognitive prediction error (Becker, Wang, Cabeza, 2023)
+This is the behavioral data & analysis R script for the manuscript: Surprise! - Dimensions of the AHA! experience correspond differently to a meta-cognitive prediction error (Becker, Wang, Cabeza, 2023)

 Abstract: